 2012: Green & Clean Program

 With a 2011 EPA grant, the Safe Shops Program launched the Green & Clean business recognition program.
 The program recognizes auto shops, nail salons, and other small industries that go beyond basic environmental and sanitary standards to promote and protect worker and client safety, public health, and the environment.
-Click here to learn more about the Green & Clean Program, or view a list of our participating businesses.
+Click here to learn more about the Green & Clean Program, where you can also view a list of our participating businesses.

 2017: Hair Salons

 With a 2016 EPA Healthy Communities grant, the Safe Shops Program began working to expand their outreach to hair salons, particularly those salons providing services to women of color.
 Black women's hair in particular is embedded in a context of deep-rooted racism, which continues to this day to exert pressure on black women and girls to straighten or "relax" their hair.
 Many of the hair care products Black women use are filled with a mix of harmful chemicals and research indicates that these chemicals may be harmful to health, especially for those who work with these products every day as a part of their jobs.
 These products put salon workers at a disproportionate risk for poor health effects.
 Hair salon hazards are both direct occupational hazards and a symptom of environmental/social injustice that we are working to mitigate through our EPA grant.
-We are currently conducting a needs assessment of hair salons in Boston, to better understand how the Safe Shops Program can best fill their needs.
+We conducted a needs assessment of hair salons in Boston, to better understand how the Safe Shops Program can best fill their needs, and now conduct regular outreach to Boston's hair salons.
+For more information, please click here.

 If you would like to learn more about the Safe Shops Program, or if you own a nail salon or auto shop and would like to request a training from one of our outreach workers, please explore the tabs at the right of this page or contact the Environmental Health Office at 617-534-5965.
 Training is available in Vietnamese, Spanish, and English.